MisModding/MisModding-101/README.md

 ## Making & Uploading a mod
 Every mod for Miscreated is in the form of a .pak archive.
 So how exactly does one create it?
 It is trivial – all you have to do is put all files inside the correct folders (you may need to create them – see **warning** below) in the Workspace folder of MisModPacker (which we downloaded previously) and then run CreatePak.bat.
-You new .pak file will be located in Build called workshop_build.pak - you may rename it.
+You new .pak file will be located in Build called workshop_build.pak - you should rename it before uploading.

 ### WARNING!
 There is one very important part here, ***you must retain the folder structure leading to whatever files you want to upload in full.*** Meaning you cannot just upload the few .lua files we adjusted inside a .pak as is.
 The inner structure of the .pak file has to copy that of the GameSDK and original .pak files: as an example, for the VehicleSpawnerManager.lua file you would need to mimic the folders leading to it, starting with the GameSDK folder.
-It would look like this: `MyMod.pak\GameSDK\Scripts\Spawners\VehicleSpawnerManager.lua`
+The structure of a .pak would look like this: `MyMod.pak\GameSDK\Scripts\Spawners\VehicleSpawnerManager.lua`

 ### Uploading a mod
 After we created the .pak file all that’s left is to upload it, and that is done via the mod_create.bat file.
 Before we proceed, open the mod.vdf file and edit the Path (*it has to be leading to the .pak file of the created mod*), Title and Description, last two being recommended but entirely optional.